 Evaluation by a pediatric neurologist is helpful in the presence of neonatal encephalopathy or seizure activity.

-Although primary management of air block syndromes (pneumothorax or pneumopericardium) is achieved by thoracic drainage tubes inserted by a neonatologist, a pediatric surgical consultation may be necessary in severe cases.
+Although primary management of air leak syndromes (pneumothorax or pneumopericardium) is achieved by thoracic drainage tubes inserted by a neonatologist, a pediatric surgical consultation may be necessary in severe cases.
 Therapy with fibrin glue has been shown to be effective in patients with a persistent air leak.

 What would you like to print?